TempeHS/2025-Game-Design-Feedback/Avery/feedback.md

 ### 2. Extensive Development

-- **What Went Well**: This is where your project truly shines.
-You have implemented a wide range of features that come together to create a complete and playable game experience.
-You have a fully functional gameplay loop: the player can move, attack, and defeat enemies.
+- **What Went Well**: You have implemented a wide range of features that create a playable game.
+The player can move, attack, and defeat enemies.
 The enemies can patrol, chase the player, and attack.
-This is a huge accomplishment.
 - **Areas for Improvement**: The game is very functional, but you could enhance the player experience by adding more feedback.
 For example, when the player takes damage, you could make the screen flash red or play a sound effect.

 ### 3. README Documentation